michaeljolley/michaeljolley.github.io/_posts/2019/2019-05-20-code-of-conduct-and-contributions-in-public-repositories-.md

 maintainers, want to provide.
 So, as always, when I learn something new, I write a blog post.

-So my goal is to explain the benefits of acknowledging contributors, and providing them with contributing and code of conduct guidelines.
+My goal is to explain the benefits of acknowledging contributors and providing them with contributing and code of conduct guidelines.

 <!--more-->